02 Feb 12

 Hope that you all had a good long weekend!
 So, do you have a fall wedding or anniversary coming up this month?
 Why not combine philanthropy and celebration with another cool Catalogue web feature: gift registries.

-First, just create a CFP account.
+First, just create a Catalogue account.
 We talked about this last month, and it’s both free and simple.
 Once you’ve done that, browse our non-profits as much as you like.
 If a particular organization captures your interest, click the bolded “add to favorites” link at the bottom of their description (see below):

 Once an organization is one of your “favorites,” you can add it to your Gift Registry:

 Just keep adding non-profits in the same way and, once you have saved all your favorites, you can publish your registry: including a title, personal message, and easy-t0-share URL.
 And friends and family can make gifts to your chosen non-profits in celebration of your event.
 Moreover, if you would like visitors to your registry to consider specific wish list items from a certain non-profit, you can leave a comment on that non-profit’s page — which only your visitors will see.
 And you can update your registry at any time.
-Think of it as a celebratory way to customize the CFP site for your event:
+Think of it as a celebratory way to customize the Catalogue site for your event:

 Feature of the Month: Create an Account